Linda P. Cavazos

 The redistricting, which was required by state law following the results of the 2010 census, will result in some residents being represented by a new trustee, while others will have the same trustee as their designated board member.
 The new districts go into effect immediately and bring the population more in alignment so each trustee represents a similar number of constituents.

-The link to the attached map identifies the new boundaries that were approved.
+The boundary map (PDF) identifies the new boundaries that were approved.

 |Trustee||District||Student numbers||Total population numbers|